 Figures of good quality should be submitted online as a separate file.
-For preparing figure files, please refer to instructions at http://www.elsevier.com/wps/find/authors.authors/authorartworkinstructions.
+For preparing figure files, please refer to instructions at https://www.elsevier.com/artworkinstructions.
 Minimum resolutions for line drawings should be 600 dpi and photographs 300 dpi.

-Illustrations should be designed with the format of the page of the journal in mind.
+Illustrations should be numbered with Arabic numerals according to their sequence in the text.
+References should be made in the text to each illustration.Illustrations should be designed with the format of the page of the journal in mind.
 Illustrations and lettering should be of such a size as to allow a photographic reduction of 50% without becoming illegible.
 Explanations should preferably be given in the typewritten legend.
 Drawn text in the illustrations should be kept to a minimum.

 If scales are required, use bar scales on the illustration itself instead of numerical magnification factors.Each illustration should have a legend.
 The legends to all illustrations should be typed together on a separate sheet at the end of the manuscript.

-For detailed instructions on the preparation of electronic artwork, consult Elsevier's Author Gateway at http://authors.elsevier.com.
+For detailed instructions on the preparation of electronic artwork, consult Elsevier's Author Gateway at http://authors.elsevier.com

 Tables should be submitted online as a separate file, bear a concise title, and be numbered with Arabic numerals.
 Tables should be cited in the text.
 Column headings should be brief, but sufficiently explanatory.
 Standard abbreviations of units of measurement should be added between parentheses.
 Vertical lines should not be used to separate columns.

 1. All publications cited in the text should be presented in a list of references following the text of the manuscript.
 The manuscript should be carefully checked to ensure that the spellings of authors' names are exactly the same in the text and in the list of references.
 Authors are responsible for the accuracy and completeness of their references and for correct text citation.

 2. References should be numbered consecutively in the order in which they are first mentioned.
 In the text they should be cited with Arabic numerals between square brackets.
 For listing references, follow the Vancouver style, abbreviating names of journals according to the list in Medline (http://www.nlm.nih.gov/tsd/serials/lji.html).
 List all authors/editors but if there are more than six, list the first six plus et al.Examples: